lap368/programmatic-rules/RULES_MANAGER_GUIDE.md

 # Rules Manager Guide

 The `rules_manager.py` script is a unified tool for managing programmatic rules in AI interactions.
-It replaces the separate `startup.py` and `shutdown.py` scripts with a single, more powerful interface.
+It uses a YAML-based configuration system with dependency resolution and entrypoint patterns.

 ## Overview

 The Rules Manager provides a centralized way to:
-- Load and apply rules at interaction startup
+- Load and apply rules at interaction startup with dependency resolution
-- Execute shutdown procedures
+- Execute shutdown procedures with configurable rules
 - Browse and inspect available rules
 - View detailed rule information
+- Manage rule dependencies automatically

 ## Usage